-Join Diana Weynand for an in-depth discussion in this video Making notes to capture observations, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Making notes to capture observations, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - The more frequently you screen your footage…the more details you'll observe about each clip.…In any one of those details could be an important key…to unlocking a part of your story.…One way to preserve your thoughts…or observations is to add a note to a clip.…A note becomes part of a clip's metadata…and is one of the search criteria you can use to find it.…Let's look at the interviews and make sure we're…looking at all of the clips so that it's not hiding…the rejected or showing just the favorites.…I'm going to choose to view this by List.…